Welcome to Y3AG

 Monday afternoon is our library slot and children will have time to change their library books at this point.
 If they wish to change their book at any other time during the week, then school librarians are on hand to help your child with this during break and lunch times.
 We also ask that children read as often as they can at home – this does not need for extended periods, but five or ten minutes whenever possible, and sign their diary every time you do read with them.
 We will also be monitoring reading diaries to help keep track of how many books your child reads and how often they read each week.

-Your child will participate in 2 PE lessons per week and we would really appreciate it If your child could bring their PE kit to school on Monday and take it home on Friday then it will save any confusion if for any reason the PE times change due to unforeseen circumstances.
+Your child will participate in 2 PE lessons per week (weather permitting) and these take place on a Thursday and Friday afternoon.
+We would really appreciate it If your child could bring their PE kit to school on Monday and take it home on Friday then it will save any confusion if for any reason the PE times change due to unforeseen circumstances.

 Thank you for your continued support.